Weston Airport: History

+Ownership

+The airport was acquired in 2000 and developed by Jim Mansfield.
+It was taken over by the National Asset Management Agency (NAMA) in 2011.
+In 2013, the airport was sold by NAMA to Brian Conneely and Co., who announced plans to "upgrade the radar system and buildings, with a focus on aviation education courses".
+Conneely and Co said they were hopeful the sale would "mark a turning point" in Irish aviation and said that they were "delighted" with the purchase due to its "proud tradition in Irish aviation".

 In August 2021, it was announced that a group of investors, which included tech entrepreneur and aviation enthusiast John Collison, had bought a majority stake in Weston Airport.
-Final sale to this group was confirmed in November 2021.
+Final sale to this group was confirmed later in 2021 and the new co-owners subsequently applied for planning permission for additional upgrade works on the site.

 Popular culture

 Several air displays have been held at the airport, and in 1966 Weston was used in filming the World War I air combat film, The Blue Max.
 The aircraft ground scenes were shot at the airfield.
 It was also used for filming 1971's "Von Richthofen and Brown": Richard Bach, author of Jonathan Livingstone Seagull, was one of the film's stunt pilots, and wrote about some of his experiences at Weston during its production.

 In 2018, author Bob Montgomery published In Weston Skies: A personal memoir of flying at Weston in the 1950s, a book which covers his father's role in Irish private aviation in the post-war era.